Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 Minimising the distance may not be optimal.
 Want to choose query points that are most informative about the model.

 How to minimise the distance?

-**LCBSC**
+**Aquisition functions**

-Lower confidence bound selection criteria for minimising the distance.
+* *Lower Confidence Bound Selection Criterion* Lower confidence bound selection criteria for minimising the distance.

-**MaxVar** - the maximum variance aquisition method (?)
+* *MaxVar* the maximum variance aquisition method

-or **RandMaxVar** - randomised version.
+* *RandMaxVar* - randomised version.
+Randomised Maximum Variance

-Most efficient method: **ExpIntVar** - the expected integrated variance.
+* *ExpIntVar* - Most efficient method: the expected integrated variance.
 The drawback of this method is that it is quite difficult to calculate.

-Sampling from surrogate
+**Sampling from surrogate**
 * to represent the posterior distribution we require a sample drawn from it.
-Can use MCMC (?)
+Can use MCMC

 ### After inference